 *Skinny Yoked Tip: throw in some hammer curls as a finisher on your deltoid destruction day.

 Hammer curls involve the deltoids but also engorge your entire arms with blood, creating a very satisfying pump and making sure your deltoid development will tie nicely into your arm development.

 Two other days in the week we throw in shoulder work as well.
 These are on chest days and back days.
 On chest days we throw in some lateral raises and front raises.

-On back days we throw in some specific rear delt work.
-Essentially, while you can’t overload the delts with weight, you can attack them with frequency, which they seem to respond well to.
+On back days we throw in some specific rear deltoid work.
+Essentially, while you can’t overload the deltoids with weight, you can attack them with frequency, which they seem to respond well to.

 The Importance of Balance

 Guys who say you don’t have to train deltoids because they get plenty of work with bench press do have one idea right, that is if you only do one shoulder day and then the rest of your week consists of regular chest/back/legs split, you will be hitting the front (anterior) deltoid with more frequency, causing it to grow out of proportion compared to the other parts of the muscle.